 Lastly, it’s possible that we might need flip-book animations on some patches, like sub-animations for only a certain body part, like they used for example on Broken Age (mostly for the characters faces).
 While our editor doesn’t really support it elegantly right now, the system makes it totally feasible.

-I felt it was important to have the animation in-engine to have true WYSIWYG, prevent artifacts like “oh well it looks fine in the tool but in the engine the characters’ sitting on his head and his elbows are broken” (always fun to debug, those!), be able to apply real in-game materials and effects, etc.
+For this tool, we tried to build as much as possible upon Unity‘s existing animation features: the animation timeline with its dope sheet and curve views, and Mecanim controllers for blending (not shown here, but we already use it for the main character).
+While we evaluated some third-party solutions, some in-Unity but based on vertex-skinning (basically 3D rigs flattened to 2D: yuck!), others using external tools with importers etc. I felt it was important to have the animation in-engine to have true WYSIWYG, prevent artifacts like “oh well it looks fine in the tool but in the engine the characters’ sitting on his head and his elbows are broken” (always fun to debug, those!), be able to apply real in-game materials and effects, etc.

 Also, having custom animation format would mean not being able to use Unity’s blending, and I wanted to give Mecanim a chance.
 So far I’m not sure I’m a 100% in love with Mecanim, we’ll see as we use it more, but if it comes to that we can always fallback to legacy.
 That’s a story for another technical post I suppose!